miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 # Using AI to Simplify

-Me: Analyze this and make a mermaid diagram showing the relationship of the components, considering a traditional HTML page-load, and AJAX HTMX part-loads.
+**Me**: Analyze this and make a mermaid diagram showing the relationship of the components, considering a traditional HTML page-load, and AJAX HTMX part-loads.
 And the data streaming!
 Don't forget that as a different type of connection.
 Between what and what?
 Is this a single page app, or what?
 Try to get across the amazing communication model you can have with a single server.py file.

-Claude: Certainly!
+**Claude**: Certainly!
 I'll create a Mermaid diagram that illustrates the relationship between the components in this Todo application, considering traditional HTML page loads, HTMX part-loads, and WebSocket data streaming.
 This appears to be a single-page application (SPA) with dynamic updates, leveraging HTMX for seamless interactions and WebSockets for real-time communication.

 <div class="mermaid">
 graph TD